 - Insure youth and families of diverse cultures will learn to appreciate other traditions in Cultural Arts.

-- Manage partnership with Bronx Studio School for Writers and Artists High School.
+- Manage a partnership with Bronx Studio School for Writers and Artists High School.

-- Maintain regular communication with school leadership team regarding recruitment and retention efforts.
+- Maintain regular communication with the school leadership team regarding recruitment and retention efforts.

-- Assure that program goals and performance outcome are always met in accordance with state government grant and support.
+- Assure that program goals and performance outcomes are always met in accordance with state government grants and support.

-- Arrange programs with creating my own curriculums to help students with academic support, structuring Book clubs, Essay contests, and Career Building workshops.
+- Arrange programs by creating my own curriculums to help students with academic support, structuring Book clubs, Essay contests, and Career-Building workshops.

-- Successfully open and operated a new Day Program, which provided both community based activities as well as supportive employment.
+- Successfully opened and operated a new Day Program, which provided both community-based activities as well as supported employment.